eBay/EBNObservable/Documentation.md

 So far this code makes for a slight convenience, but isn't terribly useful.
 Hand-rolling lazily loaded properties isn't that difficult.
 However, this does make it easy to test your synthetic properties with and without lazy loading, simply by commenting out the `SyntheticProperty` call for that property.
 Without the `SyntheticProperty` call, your synthetic property will compute its value every time its getter is called.

-## Computed Properties ##
+## Synthetic Properties ##
-Computed properties have a list of key paths that the computed property depends on; that is, computing the value for the computed property uses data from the properties in the key paths.
-Computed properties are like lazily loaded properties in that they don't compute their value until someone asks  for it, but computed properties manage their own invalidation--they observe their list of key paths and mark themselves invalidated when any of the values they depend on change.
+A Synthetic property has a list of key paths that the property depends on; that is, computing the value for the computed property uses data from the properties in the key paths.
+Synthetic properties are like lazily loaded properties in that they don't compute their value until someone asks  for it, but synthetic properties manage their own invalidation--they observe their list of key paths and mark themselves invalidated when any of the values they depend on change.

-To declare a property to be a computed property, use code like the following, again in both method and macro form:
+To declare a property to be a synthetic property, use code like the following, again in both method and macro form:

 ```C
 	// Method